-Dr. Ramirez is currently working on a project titled, “Consent of the Conquered: Mexican-Anglo Romances and Contractual Freedom in Nineteenth-Century America.”
-This project examines how late 19th-century narratives of Mexican-Anglo romances engaged the language of contract in order to reconcile, critique or simply ignore the merger between an American republic that idealized contractual unions and an American empire based on the abridgement of consent.
-Dr. Ramirez’s other main area of research is contemporary US Latino literature.
-He has offered numerous graduate courses and modules that explore how US Latina/o cultural producers use the realm of fiction to overcome the gaps and omissions in official archives, thereby articulating a historical consciousness that engages both historical and collective memories.
+Dr. Ramirez is currently working on a project titled, “Consent of the Conquered: Californio Romances and Contractual Freedom in Nineteenth-Century America.”
+This project examines how nineteenth-century Californian women writers engaged the language of contract in their cross-cultural romances in order to historicize, justify, or critique the shifting overlap between an American republic that idealized contractual unions and an American empire based on the abridgement of consent.
+Dr. Ramirez’s other main area of research is contemporary Latinx literature.
+His book project, titled "Collective Memory in the Borderlands," explores how Latinx writers engage both historical and collective memories in their fiction to overcome the gaps and omissions of nationalist archives and histories.

-He advises graduate students in both the School of English and Theatre Studies and the Latin American Studies Program.
-He also holds an MFA from the University of Miami and frequently serves as a second reader for the Guelph-Humber MFA program.
+He advises graduate students in both the School of English and Theatre Studies and the Latin American and Caribbean Studies Program.
+He also holds an MFA in Creative Writing from the University of Miami and frequently serves as a second reader for the Creative Writing MFA program.

 REARCH AND TEACHING INTERESTS

 Nineteenth-Century Literature of the Supernatural and the Occult